thomas-j-vincent/advent-of-code/Day3/Day3README.txt

 list, we then shorten the digits from the right.
 The last four lines take the temporary result, convert them into one number using ".join" and then adds it to a running total.
 The final total is then printed

+Maximising efficiency:

+In this code there wasn't many obvious ways to imporve the efficiency apart from converting "removes" from a calculation ("len(digits) - 12") to a set value as the length is always this same.
+I had initially wanted to remove the variable completley but it gradually gets subtracted through the loop, meaning a defined value would cause an error.